ACR Convergence 2025| Video: Rheum for Everyone, Episode 26—Ableism

 Background

-In CAR T therapy for SLE, a patient’s T cells are removed and genetically modified to target an antigen found on B cells, CD19.
-After receiving some sort of chemotherapy treatment (e.g., cyclophosphamide and fludarabine), the patient is reinfused with their own modified T cells.
+In CAR T therapy, a patient’s T cells are removed and genetically modified to act as immune modulators.
+Most of those studied in SLE to date target an antigen found on B cells, CD19.
+After receiving chemotherapy treatment (usually cyclophosphamide and fludarabine), the patient is reinfused with their own modified T cells.
 In early studies, this has led to rapid and deep reductions in circulating B cells and B cell tissue reservoirs, with consequent impressive improvement in SLE symptoms, even as the B cells repopulate.1,2

 Saira Sheikh, MD